kulkarni-anusha/INFO5100_002832115_AnushaKulkarni/Exercises/exercise3b/README.md

+**Exercise 2**
-Make the classes in exercise # 2 serializable
+- Make the classes in exercise # 2 serializable
-Test serialization and deserialization of the objects created in exercise # 2.
+- Test serialization and deserialization of the objects created in exercise # 2.